Federal Work Study Program

 Types of Work Study Jobs

 There are several departments on campus that offer College Work-Study positions.
 Jobs range from customer service to campus security to maintenance positions on campus.
-There are also off-campus positions available in the form of reading or math tutors to preschool through elementary age children at local Head Start centers across Maricopa County.
+There are also off-campus positions available in the form of reading or math tutors to preschool through elementary age children at local Head Start and/or Pre-school centers.
 These positions require additional interviews and background checks.

 Maricopa County Community College District (MCCCD) is an EEO/AA institution and an equal opportunity employer of protected veterans and individuals with disabilities.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, or national origin.
 A lack of English language skills will not be a barrier to admission and participation in the career and technical education programs of the college.